Chapter 108

 has told me, and I’ve got my research.
 How many of these children will be sent

-nowhere else to go?
+kids with nowhere else to go?

 The ride to our next location is much more talkative, from